THE HOPI MASK (Boundless Magick Book 2)

 Nikolas

-Patrick, who was more into romance than most girls I knew, sighed with me.
-His gift of clairvoyance had also allowed him to interpret Nikolas’ message.
+Patrick, who was more into romance than most girls I knew, sighed along with me.
+His gift of clairvoyance also allowed him to interpret Nikolas’ message.
 Unlike my mother, Patrick knew everything about my budding romance with Nikolas.
-I’d confided in him every detail, with his promise never to repeat any of it to another living soul, particularly to my mother.
+I’d confided every detail to him, with his promise never to repeat any of it to another living soul, particularly to my mother.

 “Do you think he’ll propose soon, Abs?”

 I shrugged in reply to Patrick’s question.
-“Eventually he’ll propose when he feels the time is right, but you know as well as he does that I’m not in any rush.”
+“He’ll eventually propose, but he knows as well as you do that I’m not in any rush.”

 I’d only gotten a taste of what it felt like to be someone’s girlfriend by choice, rather than by royal obligation.
-On my initial arrival in Adehya, Aldred had paired me with Drake Williams, the emperor’s nephew, at Drake’s request.
-While Drake had fallen for me, I’d only been able to offer him a deep affection in return.
+When I first arrived in Adehya, Aldred had paired me with Drake Williams, the emperor’s nephew, at Drake’s request.
+While Drake had fallen for me, I could only offer him a deep affection in return.
 After that, everything unraveled.
-He stole the gods’ powers to morph into the Dragon King and conquer the universe.
-Then he dosed me with an Enslavement Potion to force me to love him.
+He stole the gods’ powers, morphed into the Dragon King, and tried to enslave me with a potion to force me to love him.

 Mom was about to shut the glove compartment when it coughed up another letter.
-I leaned forward, eagerly anticipating another deliciously lovesick verse from my sweetheart, when she made a terrible retching sound, like glass whirling in a blender.
+I leaned forward, eagerly anticipating another deliciously lovesick verse from my sweetheart, when Mom scoffed loudly in disgust.

-Gramps broke from his whistling rendition of “Fly Me to the Moon” to ask, “What is it, Angel?”
+Gramps broke from his whistling rendition of “Fly Me to the Moon” to ask her, “What is it, Angel?”

-Twelve straight hours of listening to Frank Sinatra’s Ultimate Sinatra Collection, and I could honestly say that his music was making me ill.
+After twelve straight hours of listening to Frank Sinatra’s Ultimate Sinatra Collection, I could honestly say that his music was making me ill.
 Unfortunately, Mom and Gramps had decided that whoever was driving got to select the ear candy.
-Since I rarely left Block Island for the mainland due to my loathing of water travel, and because Adehya was rooted in the sixteenth century, I didn’t need a license.
-Therefore, the driving perks weren’t mine to enjoy.
-Mom had chosen Empowered Love Radio as her means of entertainment.
-The station churned out endless hours of mind-numbing lectures on “The Law of Attraction in Action: Recovery of Narcissistic Abuse,” and “The Definition of Sacrifice.”
+Since I didn’t have a license, the driving perks weren’t mine to enjoy.
+Mom had chosen Empowered Love Radio as her entertainment.
+The station churned out endless hours of mind-numbing lectures on “The Law of Attraction in Action: Recovery of Narcissistic Abuse” and “The Definition of Sacrifice.”

-“Aldred has uncovered our letterbox address,” Mom grumbled.
+“Aldred has uncovered our letterbox address,” Mom said sourly.
 “He sent me an urgent message.”
+Her tone reeked of sarcasm.

 She opened the letter and froze.